 What to Do After an Apartment or Mobile Home Fire

 If a fire starts in your home, the first priority is, of course, getting yourself and your family outside.
-Once you reach a safe distance, you’ll need to call 911, if this has not already been done, so the fire can be contained, medical care given, and rescue attempted for anyone trapped inside.
+Once you are safe, call 911 so the fire can be contained, medical care given, and rescue attempts for anyone trapped inside.
 If you’re separated from your loved ones during evacuation, notify the firefighters, and let them do their job.
 Re-entering a burning building without proper equipment is less likely to help others than it is to put you in need of rescue yourself.

-To talk to one of our highly qualified attorneys about a fatal or injury-causing fire in your rented apartment or mobile home, just call 678-RESULT, or reach out through our online chat function for a free consultation.
+We know Georgia premises liability law, are experienced in calculating damages and are seasoned negotiations and litigators.
+Take advantage of all we have to offer and talk to one of our apartment fire attorneys about a fatal or injury-causing fire in your rented apartment or mobile home.
+Contact us at 470-467-2200 or reach out online for a free consultation.